 A number of costs borne by the Group have a negative impact on it vis-à-vis its European competitors.
-For example, Papeteries de Clairefontaine paid over €1.6 million to the extended producer responsibility (EPR) scheme in 2023, as a seller of graphic paper on the market.
+For example, for 2024 Papeteries de Clairefontaine paid almost €2 million to the extended producer responsibility (EPR) scheme as a seller of graphic paper on the market.
 This mandatory contribution does not exist in any other European country and foreign producers selling in France pass the cost on to distributors.